 Connector Savers attached to your CH2 Tester will not only preserve the connectors but allow you to quickly and easily attach and detach connectors for easy interface change over.
 The VME connectors on the Connector Saver are replaceable, allowing you to preserve the connector on the tester.
 Moreover, the Connector Saver is built with levers for easy connector changeover.
 Instead of screwing connectors into the tester, latching levers hold fixturing firmly in place.

 Cable Savers protect connectors on fixturing.
 Your test cables can undergo the same wear from mating cycles as the connectors on your tester.
 When a pin is damaged or the connector wears out, instead of spending time and money repairing or replacing the fixturing, simply throw the Cable Saver away and snap a new one into place.

-Smart-Lights allow the software to identify connectors in a test program without the hassle of plugging them in the same place or re-registering connectors for every test.
-After registering a connector with a Smart-Light attached, the software will recognize the cable in subsequent tests.
+Smart-Lights devices allow the software to identify connectors in a test program without the hassle of plugging them in the same place or re-registering connectors for every test.
+After registering a connector with a Smart-Lights device attached, the software will recognize the cable in subsequent tests.
 This saves time, since there is no need for you to map test points, and saves money, because you will avoid errors caused by incorrect test setup.

 Save test points

 Cirris’s Header Strip Transition Boards can be used with Smart-Lights devices for even simpler test setup.
 Header Strips can be positioned side-by-side to allow your adapter cables to plug in next to each other without wasting test points.

 Use the Header Strip to simplify your fixturing.
 By using transition board connectors:

 - Assemble cables without having to come up with enough mating connectors to fill all the pins of a standard tester interface (octopus cable)